 Skett joins the Myrtle Beach staff for his first year as a coach in Minor League Baseball after spending the last three seasons at Faith Baptist High School in Canoga Park, CA. There he led his team to a 60-6 record and helped them to their first-ever state championship appearance in 2017.
 Skett also started the baseball training and batting development center, So Cal Hitting Zone, in 2012.
 The center utilizes a data driven approach to improve player performance.
 Skett's MiLB playing career consisted of three seasons in the Toronto Blue Jays' system from 1996-98.

 Logan Severson - Athletic Trainer

-Severson enters his third season as a trainer in the Cubs' system and first with Myrtle Beach.
-The native of Morris, Ill., served in the same role during the last two seasons with Low-A South Bend, as well as the 2015 campaign with Short Season Class A Eugene.
-He began his professional career as an intern with Triple-A Iowa in 2012 before working as a graduate assistant athletic trainer while earning his master's degree at Western Illinois University from 2013-15.
+Severson enters his fifth season as a trainer in the Cubs' system and his second with Myrtle Beach.
+The Morris, IL native served in the same role in both 2018 and 2019 after being with Low-A South Bend in 2016-17.
+He began his professional career as an intern with Triple-A Iowa in 2012 before obtaining his master's degree at Western Illinois University from 2013-15.